edu-mryo/uop/programming_1/week5/week5_note.md

 }
 ```

 The above code is an example of super.
-The super_example_two class extends (Inherits) the super_example class, in which has the method called "speak()".
-When we create the object called test,
+The super_example_two class extends (Inherits) the super_example class, in which has the method called "speak()" from the original super_example.
+The spaek() method written in the super_example_two invokes the super.speak().
+We are however adding another line with println method after the super.speak() to override the original  method.
+By doing so, we are not only inheriting the original , but making a new unique method.